-The Town of Turtle is not considered a heavily forested or wooded area, and there are no County Forest Lands in the Town, or in all of Rock County.
+The Town of Clinton is not considered a heavily forested or wooded area, and there are no County Forest Lands in the Town, or in all of Rock County.
 However, local programs and ordinances are encouraged to preserve the grand, old trees and woodlands in the Town, and regulate and require future tree plantings.
 Woodlands provide ecological, economic and social benefits, and the fragmentation of woodland resources due to development can negatively impact plant and animal habitats, air and soil quality, and the overall aesthetics of rural areas.

-The Town does not currently have a Tree Preservation Ordinance, but may be interested in adopting one in the future.
+The Town does not currently have a Tree Preservation Ordinance, and there is little interest in adopting one in the future.
+However, the Town is concerned with protecting entire wooded lots from development.